threefoldtech/info_grid/src/documentation/system_administrators/getstarted/ssh_guide/ssh_putty.md

 * Deploy a 3Node
   * Choose IPv4 or the Planetary Network
 * SSH into the 3Node
-  * For the Planetary Network, download the Planetary Network Connector
+  * For the Planetary Network, set a [Planetary Network connection](../planetarynetwork.md)